woile/woile.github.io/content/blog/fire-para-argentinos-en-los-paises-bajos.md

 > I'm not a professional at this, and I don't like it either, so I can't give you
 > any guarantees of anything.
 Take it as an introduction to the topic.
 And explore further yourself.

-Any questions, contributions or corrections are welcome, there is a comments section at end or you can find me on [twitter][santiwilly].
+Any questions, contributions or corrections are welcome, you can find my socials below.

 ## Introduction